 At a glance

-- The 2017-18 Teacher Effectiveness Evaluation includes one SLO worth 35% of the total evaluation**
+- The 2018-19 Teacher Effectiveness Evaluation includes one SLO worth 35% of the total evaluation.*

-- SLOs are academic goals for student learning, customized to a teacher's particular students.
+- SLOs are academic goals for student learning, customized to a teacher's particular students in accordance with guidance.